yousefelassal/quote-cron/README.md

 > I have friends in overalls whose friendship I would not swap for the favor of the kings of the world.

 > Friendship is a very taxing and arduous form of leisure activity.

+> The most beautiful things in the world cannot be seen or even touched.
+They must be felt with the heart.